-- 1. Be Incident Staff or Incident Command qualified. - 2.
+- 1. Have successfully completed the Field Team Leader (FTL) course and the Managing Land Search Operations (MLSO) or equivalent course. - 2.
 Complete the ASRC AO Training Course.
 Pass the written test. - 3.
 Display knowledge, confidence and political competence in a practical examination given by an experienced AO selected by the Alert/Dispatch Coordinator.
 This examination will include the candidate acting as AO in several simulated Alert scenarios involving varying complexities and complications of political, organizational and technical nature. - 4.
 Be approved by a simple majority of eligible voters present at a Group business meeting. - 5.
 Be approved by a simple majority of eligible voters present at an ASRC Board of Directors meeting.